Is 100k in savings a lot? Well, that depends a little on the currency and what you could do with it or buy with it where you live.

 “Compound interest is the 8th wonder of the world.
 He who understands it earns it; he who doesn’t, pays it”

-Keep your expenses low – keeping more of your money through lowers costs helps you towards your target.
+Keep your expenses low – keeping more of your money through lower costs helps you towards your target.
 Paying less for food, rent/mortgage, utilities and investing costs all help you keep more of your money, putting these savings towards your 100k.

 Savings costs can have a compounding effect as you don’t just save the money once you save it for every month that you would have been paying that higher cost.